dalkain/yts-to-radarr/README.md

 YES!
 I'm a filthy pleb and I like YIFY encodes for my personal consumption.
 If that also describes you, then please feel free to adapt script this to your wants.

+This script pulls lists of movies that meet specified criteria from the YTS API, and optionally dumps all of the details into a CSV or adds all of them to Radarr via its API.

 ## Why does this exist?
 The limitations of the YTS RSS feeds combined with the 6-hour minimum refresh for Lists in Radarr means I occasionally miss some new YTS releases and was unable to automate pulling the back catalog.
 I spent a couple hours throwing together this python script to extract more of the YTS catalog from the YTS API and add them directly into Radarr and initiate an automatic search.
 I tried to make it somewhat user-friendly for individual customization (or for running multiple times with different criteria)!